illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 * Consequences
 * Restoration methods

 The document doesn't need to be extensive, but all parties need sign (place name and email below) and be in agreement.
-If you need some help or advise I have some material that can help you or reference material from your Project Management class, ITMM 471.
+If you need some help or advice I have some material that can help you or reference your material from your Project Management class, ITMM 471.

 ### Team Readme.md

-In the root of the team repository provided in the Readme.md add a section noting which lab section and who are the members of the team.
+In the root of the team repository provided in the Readme.md add a section noting which lab section you are and who are the members of the team.

 ### Project About.md

 You will need to provide a markdown document named: **About.md** in the root of the team repository.
 This document will describe the general scope and outline of the project.

 In the **About.md** add a paragraph or two describing the general function of your proposed project.
-The default template will be a 3-tier, multi-user Q&A website -- similar to [StackOverflow](https://stackoverflow.com "Stackoverflow website").
-Other ideas and proposals are welcome -- just run them by the instructor to make sure they are robust enough for the scope of the class.

 No programming or code design is required at this time.

 ### Project .gitignore